La Liga Matchday 24: Basque & Valencia derbies top the list | Goal.com

 La Liga Matchday 24: Basque & Valencia derbies top the list

-Leaders, Real Madrid will look to stay ahead of the rest in a La Liga weekend which also comprise of a clash of philosophies at the Camp Nou and derbies in both the Basque Country and Valencian community.
+Leaders, Real Madrid will look to stay ahead of the rest in a La Liga weekend which also includes a clash of philosophies at the Camp Nou and derbies in both the Basque Country and Valencian community.

 Zinedine Zidane’s table-topping side will go looking for a sixth successive La Liga Santander win on Sunday evening when they welcome Celta Vigo to the Bernabeu in what could be the first outing of 2020 for fit-again Belgian international Eden Hazard.
 Celta have just one point from their last seven La Liga visits to the Bernabeu, although Oscar Garcia’s team moved out of the bottom three last weekend with a merited win at home to Sevilla.